millinon/jump.wtf/README.md

 When a link to be deleted is submitted to `s.hh`, the link is first checked as existing, and the link's stored deletion password checked with the one stored in DynamoDB (salted and hashed).

-If the reuqest is verified, then the link is marked as inactive in DynamoDB.
+If the request is verified, then the link is marked as inactive in DynamoDB.
 If the link is a file, the file is deleted from the corresponding S3 bucket, and invalidated in CloudFront.

 ## Dependencies